 All stages of the lithium supply chain from exploration and mineral extraction to metal processing have to expand quickly and evolve in order to ensure the reliable provision of a critical commodity.
 Demand for lithium is projected to continue to grow beyond 2030 since most battery chemistries currently at prototype stage use it.
 Measures such as recycling that can prevent potential supply chain bottlenecks for lithium are important in this context.
 Battery recycling technologies today are mainly focused on high-value metals like cobalt and nickel: lithium is rarely recycled, not least because of limited demand for it.
-This changes in the Sustainable Development Scenario: lithium recycling reaches almost 780 kt by 2070, meeting 35% of all lithium demand in that year, based on recycling technologies either available now or already at the demonstration phase.
-Technologies now at early stages of development could enhance the efficiency of recycling, and thus reduce the energy consumption of the lithium supply chain.
+This changes in the Sustainable Development Scenario: lithium recycling reaches almost 780 kt by 2070, meeting 35% of all lithium demand in that year, based on recycling technologies now at early stages of development could enhance the efficiency of recycling, and thus reduce the energy consumption of the lithium supply chain.